-How many prospects do think would agree to meeting with a salesperson who uses this approach?
-One in a 100, maybe?
+How many prospects do you think would agree to meeting with a salesperson who uses this approach?
+One in a 100?
+Maybe?

-Setting new, first time sales meetings with new prospects is the lifeblood for any sales professional.
-We all know that more qualified sales meetings mean more sales which means more commissions.
+Setting new, first time sales meetings with new prospects is the lifeblood for any sales professional engaging in new business development.
+We all know that more qualified and more productive sales meetings mean more sales which means more commissions.
 But setting sales meetings isn't easy; they don't just fall into your lap.
-Consider the following five tips to help you schedule more first time sales meetings.
+Consider the following five tips for scheduling first time sales meetings.

 Tip 1, Scheduling First Time Sales Meetings, Disarm Your Prospect BEFORE Asking

 When a prospect, even those who have spoken with you multiple times, receives your call, they naturally put their guard up.
 Their skeptical and their busy.
 For these reasons, they’re instinct is to protect their most coveted asset, their time.
 So before diving in and asking for the meeting it is important that you first take the time to disarm the prospect and put them at ease.

 Tip 2, Scheduling First Time Sales Meetings, Begin by Asking for Something Small

 A study conducted by Stanford University's Jonathan Freedman and Scott Fraser, and written by Neil Patel in Forbes concluded that prospects are 135% more likely to agree to a meeting AFTER they first agree to a smaller request (by the seller).
 The takeaway for salespeople is that by priming prospects with a small request makes them more likely to say "yes" to the bigger requests, like a meeting.

 Before asking your prospect for a meeting, consider asking for information or making a smaller request.
 Here are some basic questions you can use to prime your prospects before asking for a sales meeting: